Skip to content

 7. Member of multiple industry schemes or other external initiatives to reduce negative environmental or social outcomes associated with timber and pulp production?

-[Externally verified] The company is a member of multiple industry schemes, including FSC, PEFC, and UNGC.
+[Externally verified] The company is a member of PEFC and the UNGC, while its subsidiaries are members of FSC.

 8. Collaboration with stakeholders to reduce negative environmental or social outcomes associated with timber and pulp production?